kmarusek/1010/wp-content/plugins/fast-velocity-minify/readme.txt

 Contributors: Alignak
 Tags: PHP Minify, YUI Compressor, GTmetrix, Pingdom, Pagespeed, CSS Merging, JS Merging, CSS Minification, JS Minification, Speed Optimization, HTML Minification, Performance
 Requires at least: 4.5
-Stable tag: 2.3.5
+Stable tag: 2.3.8
-Tested up to: 4.9.8
+Tested up to: 5.0
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Improve your speed score on GTmetrix, Pingdom Tools and Google PageSpeed Insights by merging and minifying CSS, JavaScript and HTML.
+Improve your speed score on GTmetrix, Pingdom Tools and Google PageSpeed Insights by merging and minifying CSS, JavaScript and HTML, setting up HTTP preload and preconnect headers, loading CSS async and a few more options.

 == Description ==

 This plugin reduces HTTP requests by merging CSS & Javascript files into groups of files, while attempting to use the least amount of files as possible.
 It minifies CSS and JS files with PHP Minify (no extra requirements).

+There are also options to apply critical CSS and load CSS async, as well as to define HTTP preload and preconnect headers (server push).

-Minification is done in real time and done on the frontend only during the first uncached request.
-Once the first request is processed, any other pages that require the same set of CSS and JavaScript will be served that same static cache file.
+Minification is done on the frontend during the first uncached request.
+Once the first request is processed, any other pages that require the same set of CSS and JavaScript files, will be served that same (static) cache file.

 This plugin includes options for developers and advanced users, however the default settings should work just fine for most sites.